ilovemicroplastics/OpenScoutV1-1/README.md

 Aside from following the licenses, after every modification sign off every github page as proof of work/and or a means of leaving notes for future contributors.
 This makes auditing easier and helps clear up confusion so new contributors can get to making changes faster (rather than trying to work out where to start).

+**Key principles to follow:** OSH, Extensible, Accessible (both in build and price), reproducible to a high degree.

 #### Page last reviewed by: B.K. on 19/07/25